-The Agency's determination to deny the Appellant's application for Public Assistance and Food Stamp benefits is not correct and is reversed.
+The Agency's determination to deny the Appellant's application for Public Assistance, Medical Assistance and Food Stamp benefits is not correct and is reversed.

-1. The Agency is directed to continue to process the Appellant's application and afford the applicant the opportunity to submit any documents necessary to establish eligibility.

-2. The Agency is directed to advise the Appellant in writing of its determination.
+- 1. The Agency is directed to continue to process the Appellant's application and afford the applicant the opportunity to submit any other documents necessary to establish eligibility. - 2.
+The Agency is directed to advise the Appellant in writing of its determination and to provide lost benefits, if any.